anishabiswas/FoodApp/README.md

 github repo- https://github.com/remix-run/react-router/issues/13097

-used <Link/> component in header, I used < BrowserRouter/> in its test case.
+used <Link/> component in header and < BrowserRouter/> in its test case.

-I imported both components from react-router-dom but still it's giving error for the <Link/> component.
+imported both components from react-router-dom but still it's giving error for the <Link/> component.

 There is a package that fixes this issue:
 • npm install jest-fixed-jsdom --save-dev